Queensland fruit fly

 - Most traps are placed near airports, seaports, and densely populated areas – where flies would most likely enter the country.

-A 2015 invasion of Queensland fruit fly in Grey Lynn, Auckland, was declared eradicated after a 10-month, community-wide campaign.
-The effort included:
+In 2015, an invasion of Queensland fruit fly in Grey Lynn, Auckland, was declared eradicated after a 10-month, community-wide campaign.

 Image files for media use